Cotton Ball Remedy Really Works!

 50+ lbs = 5-7 cotton balls.

-Dogs seem to really like these strange "treats" and readily eat them.
-As the cotton works its way through the digestive tract, it will attract all the glass or bone pieces or any other sharp objects your dog may have swallowed, wrapping itself around them.
+Dogs seem to really like these strange "treats".
+As the cotton works its way through the digestive tract, it will attract the sharp objects your dog may have swallowed, wrapping itself around them.

 Your dog's stool will look odd for a few days as the cotton is eliminated from his system.
 Be alert for any signs of fresh blood in the stool as this could indicate small internal tears.
 You may want to consult with your vet if this is the case.
 In the majority of cases though, the dog is just fine.
 The cotton always comes out with the object safely embedded in it.